 Note also that problem definition rows are not in one-to-one relation to the constraint rows in the final lp problem.
 A problem definition row may belong to several domains, thus several lp-constraint rows may be generated from one problem definition row.
+The problem obtained by taking multiple domains in domain definition rows into account is called 'expanded problem'.

 Domain definitions describe logical or arithmetic statements indicating for what management units the following rows apply.
-Problem will generate problem definition object, which is described below:
+Problem will generate problem definition object, which is described below.